lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 effort, not empty votes, input from people with more commitment to the idea will have greater weight.
 --->

 ---

+## If an idea is good it will receive the support required

+---

+## No need for communication outside of task completion

+---

+## Workgroups emerge, divide, specialize or disappear organically

+---

 ## Aggregated effort of agents lead to emergence of complex structures